MIT PRIMES: Program Details

 A PRIMES reading group is a pair of high school students who actively study an advanced mathematical book under the guidance of a mentor, with whom they meet weekly at MIT (for about 2 hours) in the spring and fall semesters.
 In between meetings, they read assigned chapters, solve homework problems, and discuss the material with each other and with the mentor by e-mail or skype.
 In December, they make presentations on the material they have studied.

-In 2013, we have three reading groups studying the following advanced books, usually assigned to advanced undergraduates and graduate students:
+Reading groups study advanced books, usually assigned to advanced undergraduates and graduate students, such as:

 The reading group track is highly recommended for students who are just entering PRIMES (especially younger students - freshmen and sophomores).
 It is also highly recommended for seniors, who would be in PRIMES for only half a year before going to college.